Appreciating Alumni Who Serve on Linfield Committees

 Many Linfield alumni contribute to the college by serving on committees.
 They give of their time and expertise by participating on the Board of Trustees, the President's Circle Leadership Team, the Business Advisory Committee, and the Alumni Leadership Council to list just a few.
 Read about some of the many alumni who support the college through their committee participation.

-Volunteering has always come naturally for Lauren Ross.
-At Linfield, she was a sociology major who spent a week each March on an Alternative Spring Break work site.
-Now, Lauren serves as site director for Notre Dame Mission Volunteers in Seattle, Wash.
-Since 2013, Lauren has volunteered on the Alumni Leadership Council.
-That group meets three times a year to advise staff about events, communications and programs for alumni.
+Taylor graduated in 1998 with a degree in English and pursued a career in event management.
+She now lives in Seattle, Wash., with her husband, Eric ’96, who is also an alumnus, and their young daughter.
+Since 2017, Taylor has volunteered on the Alumni Leadership Council.
+That group meets three times each year to advise staff about events, communications and programs for alumni.
 They make decisions related to the alumni awards and the alumni scholarship.
-Linfield is grateful to Lauren for her continued service.
+Next year, Taylor will serve as chair of the council.
+Linfield is grateful for Taylor's continued service.

 Lindsay Harksen '06